Depending on the answer to that question, you are either a happy, well-adjusted person, or a wretch.

 At 40, when I had my first real opportunity, I got scared.
 I saw that the person I was could kill.
 So I suppressed it instead of letting it go.
 I cried instead of pummel the pillows.

 I have recently noticed that I have this deep sadness I still have suppressed.
-Anger, it seams, has found a way to be released, or maybe it transmuted itself to sadness?
+Anger, it seams, has found a way to be released, or maybe it has transmuted itself to sadness?
 Either way, I am looking for safe ways to release it, probably little by little.

 I have been completely trusting the soul to guide me towards it.
-Movies, books, imagining others pain, regret, seems to be the path the soul has chosen for me.
+Movies, fiction books, imagining others pain, regret, seems to be the path the soul has chosen for me.